Understanding Source Collector Terminology

 Collection Behaviour

-Discrete collectors retrieve a snapshot of the current state at the time of execution.
+Point-in-Time collectors retrieve the current state of the source system at the time the collector runs.

 - Licence assignments